abtion/guidelines/career/ladder.md

 - [ ] Is known as a go-to expert in one area of technology: e.g. browser rendering or TDD.

 ### Level 5 - Senior Software Engineer
+As a Senior Software Engineer, you demonstrate that you are able to lead your team from initial client meeting to delivery, and product managers trust you in assisting them on a day-to-day basis.
+Your team recognizes you as a strong technical leader that proactively identifies and clarifies issues whether technical or business-related, and you consistently deliver high-value solutions that are well-architected and can be easily maintained over time.

 #### Impactful
 - [ ] Is recognized as a helpful consultant that consistently delivers high-value solutions for real problems.